luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```

-The skeleton constructor upholds various guarantees about the simplicies
+The `Skeleton` constructor enforces several guarantees about the simplices it
-that are contained in it.
+contains:
 ```rust
 pub fn new(simplicies: Vec<Simplex>) -> Self {
   assert!(!simplicies.is_empty(), "Skeleton must not be empty");